Holic75/KingmakerRebalance/README.md

 - radius of teamwork feats that require "adjacent" allies changed to 5 feet (instead of 5 meters) (optional)
 - Invulnerable rager extreme endurance bonus no longer scales exponentially,
 - Characters receive slam proficiency, that allows them to pick corresponding weapon focus and similar feats,
-- Fixes incorrect calculation of burn cost for kinetic blade and blade whirlwind abilities.
+- Fixes incorrect calculation of burn cost for kinetic blade and blade whirlwind abilities,
+- Polymorph no longer puts a lock on inventory slots (they still stay inaccessible though) to avoid preventing temporary weapons and limbs from removal when corresponding buffs expire.

 Mod also changes stats of some npcs (optional)
 - Valerie class was changed to Vindictive Bastard and stats to 18/10/16/8/10/15